 Fever, vomiting, and diarrhea are also conditions that cause the body to lose extra water.
 So, these cases call for a higher level of water consumption, too.
 Other conditions that necessitate a higher intake of water include bladder infections and the development of urinary tract stones.
 People who are pregnant or are breastfeeding will need to drink extra water to stay hydrated.

 On the other hand, there are also conditions that may impair the body’s ability to excrete excess fluids.
 Examples include heart failure and certain kidney, liver, or adrenal gland diseases.
 An individual with any of these conditions may have to limit their water consumption.

 Is water the only option for staying hydrated?

-One of the easiest ways to get the body hydrated is to drink plenty of water.
-However, some vegetables and fruits can be consumed to maintain the body’s water balance.
-These are:
+One of the easiest ways to hydrate is to drink plenty of water.
+That said, fruits and vegetables that are high in water content can also help support the body’s fluid balance when consumed.
+These include:

 - Cucumbers: Cucumbers are made up of around 95% water.

 - Tomatoes: Like cucumbers, tomatoes are made up of around 95% water.